kenchangh/shelldon/README.md

 subprocess.call(['git', 'add', '--all']
 ```

-I find that way, way to much to type.
-Also, why put it into a form of list?
+I find that way, way too much to type.
+Also, why put it into a form of a list?

 Why can't we just write `subprocess.call('git add --all')`?